donald-macritchie/holiday-cottages/README.md

 ### Wireframes

-- Wireframes were created tt the beginning of the project to guide design chioces and layout.
+- Wireframes were created at the beginning of the project to guide design chioces and layout.
 - Wireframes were created using [Figma](www.figma.com)

 Home Page